amcginlay/eks-demos/doc/11-ca/README.md

 ```

 In a moment we're going to request to increase the number of pods in our existing deployment.
-Before we do so, get ready to monitor what is happening.
+Before we do so, get ready to monitor what is happening inside our cluster.

 In a dedicated terminal window prepare to observe the nodes and pods as their status changes.
 ```bash